Maya Mountains

 The Maya Mountains are a mountain range located in Belize and eastern Guatemala, in Central America.
-(Note: The term Maya Mountains may additionally refer to a geologic or physiographic province coincident with the mountain range and its abutting foothills and plains, rather to the mountain range per se, e.g. as in Andreani & Gloaguen 2016.
+(Note: The term Maya Mountains may additionally refer to a geologic or physiographic province coincident with the mountain range and its abutting foothills and plains, rather than to the mountain range per se, e.g. as in Andreani & Gloaguen 2016.
 This article employs the geologic sense of the term when appropriate, e.g. in the 'Geology' section.)

 Etymology

 The Maya Mountains were known as the Cockscomb or Coxcomb Mountains to Baymen and later Belizeans at least until the mid-20th century.
 (Note: Mountains called only Cockscomb or variants in Bellamy 1889, Sapper 1896a, Sapper 1899; called both Cockscomb and Maya in USDI 1947 and Dixon 1956; and called only Maya in Dixey 1957, Bateson & Hall 1977.
 The Cockscomb name survives in various designations, including that of the Cockscomb Range, an east-west spur of the Maya Mountains extending some 10 mi (EB 2012).)
 Their current appellation is thought to be in honour of the Mayan civilisation.